 Trauma & PTSD Therapy

 In our modern age, more and more people are being affected by traumatic events.
-When I started my work as a therapist about 18 years ago, I could never have guessed that I would be helping people overcome the PTSD and anxiety of mass shootings.
+When I started my work as a therapist 18 years ago, I could never have guessed that I would be helping people overcome the PTSD and anxiety of mass shootings.
 But trauma and even PTSD can have many sources, and most of them are not dramatic.
 Many soldiers come back from war with some level of PTSD; but people in psychologically abusive relationships can also develop PTSD.
 A car accident, a horseback riding accident, or any experience where you felt intense fear and threat will give rise to PTSD.

 One of my main specializations is helping people recover from the traumatic experiences in their lives.

 My approach to treating trauma and PTSD draws mainly from the techniques of Somatic Experiencing and Trauma-Focused Therapy (TFT).
 Personally, although it's a slightly longer process, I have found that this approach delivers deep and long-lasting results.
-Different approaches work for different people, so if you are seeking EMDR, I can refer you to one of my colleagues in the office.
+Different approaches work for different people, so if you are seeking EMDR, I can refer you to one of my colleagues in the area.
 I would be happy to talk with you about how Somatic Expereincing and Trauma-Focused Therapy work.

 Being able to work well with all forms of trauma-related issues is essential in successful psychotherapy and counseling, since in a broad sense, almost all mental health issues, emotional problems, and relationship problems, are actually based in what can be viewed as traumas, big and small, specific and general, extreme and subtle.
 In shock trauma, one experiences an overwhelming feeling of danger and distress, coming from something sudden.
 Mass shootings are obviously the prime example of shock trauma.
 Shock trauma could be an individual event, such as a car accident, or something more long-term, such as soldiers who have been in a war zone, or spouses that have been the victim of domestic violence over a period of months or years.
 These are just some examples; the actual possibilities are many.